 Please use the Executive Drive entrance parallel to Medical Drive.
 The building is on the left.
 Park and enter the second (middle) entrance.
 There is a gazebo to the left of the conference room door.
 This door will bring you directly into the conference room.

 Mission: To review, monitor and improve county-level human service activities, services, and programs for homeless and modest income children, families and victims of abuse, neglect and abandonment.

 Purpose: The Human Services Advisory Council (HSAC) is established to review county-level human service activities and to serve as the primary vehicle for local public input into New Jersey Department of Human Services decision-making.

-Committee Structure: The Human Services Advisory Council will be appointed by the Morris County Board of Chosen Freeholders and will render all appropriate recommendations to the Department of Human Services.
+Committee Structure: The Human Services Advisory Council will be appointed by the Morris County Board of County Commissioners and will render all appropriate recommendations to the Department of Human Services.
 Members will be appointed for one (1) calendar year, with term limitations of six (6) consecutive years.
 Committee leadership will be chosen by the membership at the beginning of each calendar year.

-Members are appointed annually by the Freeholders without pay.
+Members are appointed annually by the Commissioners without pay.